 Though it can be a sensitive situation, you may opt to have your parents live with you during their retirement.
 But be sure to think of things like ways to help them with mobility, especially as they age.

 For example, you might need to install wheelchair ramps, safety rails in shower stalls, or other safety precautions.
-Some of these features may be covered by Medicare, so consider these options when looking into Medicare Advantage and Medicare Supplement policies for your parents.
+Some of these features may be covered by Medicare, so consider these options when comparing Medicare Advantage policies for your parents.

 Insurance is all about protection and peace of mind.
 And although no one can predict the future, having a sound insurance policy in place can protect your aging parents (and you) from potential financial distress.
-The simple fact is that Original Medicare does not cover everything and most seniors will need more.
-That is why Part C (Medicare Advantage), Part D and various Medicare supplements were developed.
+The simple fact is that Original Medicare does not cover everything seniors may need.
+That's why Part C (Medicare Advantage), Part D and Medigap plans were developed.

-To see if your parents may qualify for dual-enrollment, visit Medicaid's Seniors & Medicare and Medicaid Enrollees page.
+To see if your parents qualify for dual-enrollment, visit Medicaid's Seniors & Medicare and Medicaid Enrollees page.
 You'll find charts that show income levels for qualifying by region.
-If your parents qualify, you won't have to shop for Medigap plans.
-In other words: There's no need for a supplemental policy.

-So if you're helping your parents, you'll want to first look at their current Medicare plans to see if they're cost-effective and fit with their specific health needs.
+If your helping your parents to explore their Medicare options, you'll want to first look at their current Medicare plans to see if they're cost-effective and fit with their specific health needs.
 You will also want to list all sources of income.
-If they do not have one, help them create a budget so that you can know what they can afford and perhaps where they may need to make changes.
+But if your parents don't have one, you can help them create a budget so that you know what they can afford and where they may need to make changes.

-The sooner you help your aging parents plan for the future, the better.
-After all, you and your parents don't have to be alone when planning for retirement expenses.
+The sooner you help your parents plan for the future, the better.
+After all, your parents don't have to be alone when it comes to managing healthcare expenses and finding the right Medicare plans for their needs.

 Healthinsurance.com LLC is a commercial site designed for the solicitation of insurance from selected health insurance carriers.
 It is not an insurer, an insurance agency, or a medical provider.
 You may obtain a complete list of available Medicare plans by contacting 1-800-MEDICARE (TTY users should call 1-877-486-2048), 24 hours a day/7 days a week or consult www.medicare.gov.